drewblas/magistrate/README.md

 Magistrate is a manager for workers that is cluster and network aware.
 It interacts with a centralized server to get its management and marching orders.

+It's intended to be run as a cron job periodically.
+Each time it's run it'll:

+* Download the target state for each worker from the server
+* Check each worker
+* Try to get it to its target state
+* POST back to the server its state

 ## Manual

 The magistrate command line tool utilizes the following from the filesystem: